-- After you’re finished cleaning your dog’s ear, provide them with a treat to reward their good behavior.
+After you’re finished cleaning your dog’s ear and removing any excess liquid, provide them with a treat to reward their good behavior.

 Cleaning your dog’s ears at home is safe to do under the guidance of your veterinarian.
 Making sure you have all of the necessary tools, including a vet-approved ear cleaner for dogs, is imperative to ensuring a safe, healthy, and happy four-legged friend.